-The Directors therefore have reasonable expectation that the Bytes Group has the financial resources to enable it to continue in operational existence for twelve months from the date of this document.
-Accordingly, the Directors conclude it to be appropriate that the Historical Financial Information be prepared on a going concern basis.
+The directors therefore have reasonable expectation that the group has the financial resources to enable it to continue in operational existence for the period to 31 December 2021.
+Accordingly, the directors conclude it is appropriate that the Historical Financial Information be prepared on a going concern basis.